geerlingguy/pi-webcam/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/geerlingguy/pi-webcam/master/files/pi-webcam-tripod.jpeg" width="285" height="405" alt="Raspberry Pi 4 with HQ Camera and Tamron Lens on Tripod" /></p>

-Inspired by David Hunt's blog post showing how to use a [Raspberry Pi Zero with a Pi Camera as a USB Webcam](http://www.davidhunt.ie/raspberry-pi-zero-with-pi-camera-as-usb-webcam/), as well as [justinschuldt's gist](https://gist.github.com/justinschuldt/36469e2a89d95ef158a8c4df091e9cb4), I wanted to make my Raspberry Pi 4 do the same thing, but automated and with all the scripts wrapped in version control, since the blog post was a little bit vague in some areas.
+Inspired by David Hunt's blog post showing how to use a [Raspberry Pi Zero with a Pi Camera as a USB Webcam](http://www.davidhunt.ie/raspberry-pi-zero-with-pi-camera-as-usb-webcam/), as well as [justinschuldt's gist](https://gist.github.com/justinschuldt/36469e2a89d95ef158a8c4df091e9cb4), I wanted to make my Raspberry Pi do the same thing, but automated and with all the scripts wrapped in version control, since the blog post was a little bit vague in some areas.

-This Ansible playbook can be run on a Raspberry Pi to set it up as a USB OTG webcam.
+This Ansible playbook can be run on _any_ Raspberry Pi to set it up as a USB OTG webcam.

 What does that mean?
 Well, after running the playbook:

   - You plug the Pi into your computer
   - You wait until it boots
-  - Bingo!
-Webcam usable in any software (Zoom, Teams, Meet, OBS, QuickTime, etc.)
+  - **Bingo!** Webcam usable in any software (Zoom, Teams, Meet, OBS, QuickTime, etc.)

 It works on Mac, Windows, and all the flavors of Linux I've tested so far.